wger-project/helm-charts/README.md

 | `redis.storage.requestedSize` | Size for new PVC, when no existing PVC is used | String | `Nil` |
 | `redis.storage.className` | Storage class name when no existing storage used, takes the cluster default when `Nil` | String | `Nil` |

 ## Upgrading

 To upgrade to a new wger release, all you have to do is change the image that the deployment uses.
 Please ensure that the correct input policy has been set.

-For PostgreSQL and Redis upgrades, please check the Bitnami documentation, linked at the end of the README.
+For PostgreSQL and Redis upgrades, please check the Groundhog2k documentation, linked at the end of the README.

 ## Uninstalling